Extreme Heat

 The combination of high heat, high humidity and exposure to the sun’s ultraviolet (UV) rays can be hazardous to your health.
 It’s important to prepare for hot weather to help prevent heat-related illness and death.

-Older adults, individuals with chronic conditions, children and infants are among those at a higher risk of suffering from heat-related illness.
+Older adults, individuals with chronic illness, infants and young children are among those at a higher risk of suffering from heat-related illness.

 What can you do to protect yourself and others from extreme heat?

-Prepare ahead of time: be on the lookout for heat warnings.
-You can find out when there’s a heat warning by following:
+Prepare ahead of time by checking for heat warnings.
+You can find out when there’s a heat warning by checking or signing up for notifications for:

 STAY HYDRATED

-• Stay hydrated by drinking plenty of water or juice before you feel thirsty.
+• Stay hydrated by drinking plenty of liquids before you feel thirsty.
+Water is the best choice.

 • Staying hydrated is critical during periods of high heat.
 Create ways to remind yourself to drink water.
 Remind others to stay hydrated.